 Both for-profit and nonprofit companies generate money.
-There are other similarities as well.
+There are other similarities, as well.
 Focusing on these will help you stand out.
-You can also present your repayment plan to prove your ability to repay the loan.
+You can also present your repayment plan to prove your ability to repay a loan.

-Being smarter about your loan won’t only help you score points with the lender, it’ll also set you up for more success after you get the funding.
+Being smarter about your loan will not only help you score points with the lender, but it will also set you up for more success after you get the funding.

 A loan provider will want to know why you need the money.
 It is important that organizations show how they could benefit from some additional funds.
-Here are some answers to that question:
+Here are some ways companies can utilize nonprofit loans:

 Your company needs capital.
 That does not mean it is in trouble.
 Many businesses thrive while borrowing money.
 However, you can make a bad situation worse by taking out a loan if you are unprepared and unaware of the rules and regulations that come with it.

 Companies that use loans properly usually start out with a solid plan.